 Choosing alternatives to coal tar-based pavement sealcoats: Guidance for property owners, associations and managers

-If you are located in any of the locations listed on the following fact sheet, you cannot use coal tar-based sealcoats: Summary of Coal Tar-based Sealant Bans/Restrictions in the United States .
+If you are located in any of the locations listed on the following fact sheet, you cannot use coal tar-based sealcoats: Summary of Coal Tar-based Sealant Bans/Restrictions in the U.S. .
 If you are located elsewhere and are considering a surface seal for short-term pavement maintenance, the Minnesota Pollution Control Agency (MPCA) and Great Lakes-area partners urge you to seek out alternatives to coal tar-based sealcoats which are safer for human health and the environment.
 Protect your environment AND your pavement.

 Please send information on new products or suggestions on this guidance to Al Innes at firstname.lastname@example.org.